-- But in COVID-19 cases, impossibility is not the end of the frustration enquiry.
-Disputes will often be resolved by considering the allocation of risk. - A potentially significant dictum in the current crisis comes from Herne Bay:

-"I see nothing that makes this contract differ from a case where, for instance, a person has engaged a brake [i.e. taxi] to take himself and a party to Epsom to see the races there, but for some reason or other, such as the spread of an infectious disease, the races are postponed.
-In such a case it could not be said that he could be relieved of his bargain."
+- In COVID-19 cases, impossibility is not the end of the frustration enquiry.
+Disputes will often be resolved by considering the allocation of risk. - A potentially significant dictum in the current crisis comes from Herne Bay at 691 (Vaughan Williams LJ): - "I see nothing that makes this contract differ from a case where, for instance, a person has engaged a brake [i.e. taxi] to take himself and a party to Epsom to see the races there, but for some reason or other, such as the spread of an infectious disease, the races are postponed.
+In such a case it could not be said that he could be relieved of his bargain." - This dictum may make you think twice about running a frustration argument for COVID-19 where it is the purpose that has been frustrated (rather than the performance being impossible or illegal: as to the latter, see points 7 and 8 below).

-(Vaughan Williams LJ at 691; emphasis added.)

-• This dictum may make you think twice about running a frustration argument for COVID-19 where it is the purpose that has been frustrated (rather than the performance being impossible or illegal: as to the latter, see points 7 and 8 below).
 But Herne Bay does not overrule the principle that frustration is ultimately determined by the terms of the contract.
-The theory that frustration is governed by the express and implied allocation of risk in the contract is currently unfashionable: see Marcus Smith J in Canary Wharf at paragraph 26.
-Nonetheless, in most cases, the contractual terms will be determinative of the dispute.
+The theory that frustration is governed by the express and implied allocation of risk in the contract is currently unfashionable: see Marcus Smith J in Canary Wharf at [26].
+Nonetheless, in most cases, the contractual terms will be determinative of the dispute. - In Canary Wharf itself, the case was resolved based on the express terms of the lease.
+As is well known, the European Medicines Agency (EMA) unsuccessfully sought to escape a 25-year lease on a London skyscraper by arguing that the lease would be frustrated when UK ceased to be an EU member state.
+Brexit, it claimed, represented a frustration of common purpose.
+But the lease itself contemplated that the EMA's headquarters might not remain in Canary Wharf for the duration of the lease.
+That was because, subject to (albeit onerous) conditions, the lease expressly permitted the EMA to assign or sublet the property in part or in its entirety.
+Thus the EMA took the risk of its purpose for taking the lease vanishing, because it bargained for the right to transfer it to another party.